SethSmigelski/jump-links-block/README.md

 ## Changelog

+### 1.5.0
+* **FEATURE:** Added a new "Background Hover" color setting in the Inspector Controls for links in the horizontal layout.
+* **ENHANCEMENT:** Improved the out-of-the-box appearance by setting default colors and a default border-radius in block.json, ensuring the block looks great immediately upon being added.
+* **REFACTOR:** Removed hardcoded default styles from the stylesheets, making the block's settings the single source of truth for its design and improving consistency.
+* **CODE QUALITY:** Refactored editor.scss to import style.scss, eliminating code duplication and making the styles easier to maintain.
+* **CODE QUALITY:** Performed a comprehensive review and refactor of all block source files (.js, .scss, .json).
+This improves the block's stability, maintainability, and alignment with modern WordPress development best practices.

 ### 1.4.0
 * **State Reconciliation Engine:**  Completely overhauled the core useEffect logic to robustly handle all state changes.
 The new "reconciliation" engine correctly adds and removes headings as the document is edited, while intelligently preserving all user customizations (custom text, visibility, and custom order) without conflict.
 * **Bug Fixes:**  Resolved bugs related to component rendering and various JavaScript "race conditions."